futuremed-ru/covid/lungs-covid-19-classifier/README.md

 To get images with COVID-19 the following was done:
 Most of the images from Italian database had been already included into the github repo.
 But some of them didn't.
-So after combining first two sources we got the all available at the moment (7 April 2020) images with COVID-19 and couple images without it (with other pathology or "no finding", they had been used as "Other" class samples).
+So after combining first two sources we got all available at the moment (7 April 2020) images with COVID-19 and couple images without it (with other pathology or "no finding", they had been used as "Other" class samples).
 One patient can have multiple images in that part of the dataset.

 To get more images for "Other" class the following was done:
 * Randomly picked 450 images from chest X-ray pneumonia dataset in a ballanced manner.
-Patiend IDs were not taken into account while picking iamges for that part of the dataset.
+Patient IDs were not taken into account while picking images for that part of the dataset.
 Totaly were picked:
 150 images of 149 patients with no finding,
 150 images of 144 patients with viral pneumonia,